Mogawana/Modelling-Radio-Light-Curves/README.md

 # Modelling-Radio-Light-Curves
-I use Smooth Particle Hydrodynamics data to predict radio emissions for supernovae
+I use Smooth Particle Hydrodynamics data to predict radio emissions from supernovae shock waves